TERREMEMBER/znbase/docs/content/stable/migrate/migrate-from-postgresql/_index.md

         <div class="title">Migrate a DDL schema</div>
       </div>
       <div class="body">
-        Migrate your DDL schema from PostgreSQL to YugabyteDB.
+        Migrate your DDL schema from PostgreSQL to ZNbaseDB.
       </div>
     </a>
   </div>